ceph/ceph/doc/rbd/rbd-openstack.rst

     qemu-img convert -f qcow2 -O raw precise-cloudimg.img precise-cloudimg.raw

-Before Ceph 0.52 the image will be a full copy of the data.
-With Ceph 0.52 and later when Glance and Cinder are both using Ceph block devices, the image is a copy-on-write clone, so volume creation is very fast.
+When Glance and Cinder are both using Ceph block devices, the image is a copy-on-write clone, so volume creation is very fast.

 In the OpenStack dashboard you can then boot from that volume by launching a new